detomarco/delete-comments/README.md

 # Delete Comments
 [![CodeQL](https://github.com/detomarco/delete-comment/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/detomarco/delete-comment/actions/workflows/codeql-analysis.yml)

-A GitHub action to delete an issue or pull request comment.
+A GitHub action to delete an issue or pull request comments.

+**NB: this action can only delete a comment by id at the moment.
+Feel free to open an issue or pull request if you would like to delete comments based on other criterias**

 ## Usage